Back to Wyoming

 Repealing Carbon Capture Mandates

-This act removes requirements for public utilities to use low-carbon energy and ends rules about carbon capture technology.
+This act removes requirements for public utilities to use low-carbon energy and allows existing carbon capture projects to continue.

 What This Bill Does